Embodied Yoga: 3 Tips for Mindful Vinyasa Transitions

 In order to enjoy the fullest, mindful and embodied experience of each pose and asana practice overall, it’s important to transition from pose to pose in mindful and anatomically informed ways.
 Try these embodied Vinyasa transitions to create a graceful flow of energy in your body that shines outward long after you roll up your mat.

-When much of the general public thinks of yoga, they think of “static” poses.
-In yoga communities, skilled instructors will guide students in honing subtle nuances of movement within poses.
+When the general public thinks of yoga, they think of “static” poses.
+In yoga communities, skilled instructors guide students in honing the subtle nuances of movement within poses.
 Yet modern asana practice, in contrast, often involves a lot of movement.
 Even so, there’s sometimes a lack of focus on smooth Vinyasa transitions while moving from one posture to another.

-In order to enjoy the fullest, mindful and embodied experience of each pose and asana practice overall, it’s important to transition from pose to pose in mindful and anatomically informed ways.
-It’s also important to make asana practice sustainable to avoid injury and gradual wear and tear.
-This all becomes more and more essential as Vinyasa yoga styles—such as Power and Bikram, which involve much movement from posture to posture—become more and more popular.
+To enjoy the fullest, mindful, and embodied experience of each pose and asana practice overall, it’s essential to transition from pose to pose in mindful and anatomically informed ways.
+Making asana practice sustainable is also important to avoid injury and gradual wear and tear.
+This all becomes increasingly essential as Vinyasa yoga styles—such as Power and Bikram, which involve much movement from posture to posture—become increasingly popular.
 Read on for how to keep it flowing!

 1. Embodied Vinyasa Transitions: Use breath to Lengthen the Spine